KingsEcho929/LEGEND-start/README.md

 **The shimmer begins here.**
 This is the sovereign starter suite for the mythline.
-It installs the daemon beds, activates shimmer overlays, and seals the Sanctum.
+It installs the daemon beds, activates shimmer overlays, and seals the Sanctum corridors.

 ---